Sakib1605/Azure_Databricks_Project/README.md

 # 🚀 Azure Databricks End-to-End Project

-This project demonstrates the implementation of a complete, production-ready data engineering pipeline using **Azure Databricks**, based on the **Medallion Architecture** and incorporating real-time ingestion, data transformation, governance, and automation features.
+This project demonstrates the implementation of a complete data engineering pipeline using **Azure Databricks**, based on the **Medallion Architecture** and incorporating real-time ingestion, data transformation, governance, and automation features.

 ---